DIY Box Truck And Retired Ambulance Conversions

 Box truck and ambulance conversions offer a rectangular frame with straight edges and plenty of interior space.
-That makes them a great option for vanlifers who want a little extra room–not to mention the cool factor!
+That makes them one of the best camper vans for van lifers who want a little extra room–not to mention the cool factor!

 We’ve pulled together some of the coziest, most modern, and unique conversions on the internet for your inspiration.